 - Place 1 cup of the hot half & half mixture in a measuring cup.
 While whisking it constantly, slowly pour it into the egg yolks and cornstarch mixture to temper.
 Then slowly pour the tempered mixture back into the simmering saucepan.
 Reduce the heat to medium and whisk vigorously until it is thickened and a few bubbles burst on the surface.
 This process takes between 25-35 seconds.

 - Off the heat, whisk in the butter and continue whisking until combined.
 Transfer the pastry cream into a large bowl, place a plastic wrap directly on the surface.
 First let it cool outside for half an hour, and then place it in the fridge for at least 3 hours before using it.

-- In the mean time, make the tart shell.
-Whisk egg yolk, heavy cream, and vanilla extract in a bowl.
+- To make the tart shell: Whisk egg yolk, heavy cream, and vanilla extract in a bowl.
 Set aside.

 - Place flour, powdered sugar, and salt in the bowl of a food processor.
 Process until combined.
 Scatter the butter pieces on top and pulse 15 times, until it resembles coarse cornmeal.